 The claim filed with your own insurance company is going to be for your medical bills and your medical treatment.
 The claim filed against the other driver is going to be for the possible damage to your vehicle and any lost wages that you have obtained, as well as any pain, any suffering, and any future medical treatment that may exceed the medical coverage that you have.

-It is important for someone involved in an accident to consult with an experienced car accident attorney when filing a Burlington County car accident claim to help streamline the process while the injured person focuses on their recovery.
+It is important for someone involved in an accident to consult with a Burlington County car accident attorney when filing a car accident claim to help streamline the process while the injured person focuses on their recovery.

 By making a car accident claim, what that means is that the injured party has just told the other driver’s insurance company that they want to make a claim for potential damages.
 That does not mean that they are filing a lawsuit yet.
 What happens is after they have complicated their treatment and them and their attorney have a good understanding of the full picture of damages, which includes medical bills, property damage, any lost wages, what the injuries are, and, most importantly, what the prognosis is, determining if they are going to get better, get worse, stay the same.

 One of the unique things with regard to car accident claims in Burlington County and the state of New Jersey is what is called the “limitation on lawsuit threshold.”
 Sometimes, it is referred to as the verbal threshold.
-A majority of car accident claims are subject to this threshold and it is an election that a person makes on their car insurance policy when purchasing car insurance in Burlington County and New Jersey.
+A majority of car accident claims are subject to this threshold and it is an election that a person makes on their car insurance policy when purchasing car insurance in New Jersey and Burlington County.
 What it says is that for them to be able to make a recovery against another driver, regardless if that other driver is at fault or not, they have to prove that their injuries satisfy one of six categories.

 Those six categories are: